Nature & History at the Pope-Baldwin Recreation Area

 Taylor Creek & the Visitor Center

 The Taylor Creek Visitor Center is a good starting point.
-It is a central location for various activities including self-guided trails, the Lake of the Sky Amphitheater where they have fun shows and events through the end of August, the Stream Profile Chamber which provides an aquarium-like viewing experience of the stream environment (which is unfortunately closed for this season, but check it out here in this video), and much more.
+It is a central location for various activities including self-guided trails, the Lake of the Sky Amphitheater where they have fun shows and events through the end of August, the Stream Profile Chamber which provides an aquarium-like viewing experience of the stream environment, and much more.
 It is also where you can grab wilderness and campfire permits, and where National Recreation Passes may be obtained.
 Grab your waterproof maps and gear for Desolation Wilderness or pick up a souvenir, the staff and rangers are always a lot of help and very knowledgeable.

 Taylor Creek and the marsh is one of the better ways to immerse yourself in some Tahoe nature and wildlife.
 No matter what time of year, you can count on an impressive display of flowers and greenery accompanied by the sights and sounds of the stream, birds and animals - including bears.
 Perhaps the main attraction of the creek are the various species of trout and the showy Kokanee salmon.
 There is even a Fall Fish Fest, which is an entire festival dedicated to the salmon spawning which takes place each fall at Taylor Creek.

 Enjoy the beach where colorful marsh connects the creek to our beautiful lake.
 Connect with a naturalist to get answers to your questions or learn new things, take a casual walk along any of the self-guided trails with facts to read along the way, study the local wildlife in their natural habitat.